Samsung Galaxy Z Fold 7: Everything You Need to Know

 Galaxy Z Fold 7: Camera

 More precisely, we are looking at a 200MP primary shooter, the same one found on the Galaxy S25 Ultra.
 This 1/1.3-inch sensor has an f/1.7 aperture and features 0.6µm pixels, offering OIS (Optical Image Stabilization) and multi-directional PDAF (phase-detection autofocus) support.
 The S25 Ultra’s primary camera produces excellent images and videos, and the Fold 7 should match it, if not go one better.
-Samsung is still refining the camera performance of its latest flagships, and One UI 8 could improve things further.
+Samsung is still refining the camera performance of its latest flagships, and forthcoming One UI 8 updates could improve things further.

 Galaxy Z Fold 7: Processor and Specs

-Samsung will ship the Galaxy Z Fold 7 with the same processor as the Galaxy S25 Ultra and the rest of the S25 lineup.
+Samsung ships the Galaxy Z Fold 7 with the same processor as the Galaxy S25 Ultra and the rest of the S25 lineup.
 It’s the Snapdragon 8 Elite “for Galaxy” version, clocked at a whopping 4.47GHz.
 This octa-core chip has two custom Oryon CPU cores running at the maximum speed, while the other six CPU cores operate at 3.53GHz.
-Even the base speed is higher than the peak speed of the Fold 6’s Snapdragon 8 Gen 3 processor (3.39GHz, all the while being more efficient, thanks to the switch from 4nm to 3nm process technology.
+Even the base speed is higher than the peak speed of the Fold 6’s Snapdragon 8 Gen 3 processor (3.39GHz), all the while being more efficient, thanks to the switch from 4nm to 3nm process technology.

 Beyond the CPU and GPU performance, the Snapdragon 8 Elite brings massive AI and camera processing upgrades.
 It features a first-of-its-kind solution that allows the NPU to access the native raw data from the sensor to enhance the image quality, fundamentally changing how the chipset processes images captured by the camera.
 The chip supports LPDDR5X DRAM and UFS 4.0 storage, along with Qualcomm’s FastConnect 7900 system with Wi-Fi 7, Bluetooth v5.4, and UWB (Ultra-Wideband) connectivity.

-No 16GB RAM upgrade globally?
+Finally, a 16GB RAM upgrade globally

-Galaxy Z Fold 7: Software and Features
+Galaxy Z Fold 7: Software

 Galaxy Z Fold 7: Battery and Charging

-Galaxy Z Fold 7: Price and Availability
+Galaxy Z Fold 7: Price, Colors, and Availability

 Frequently Asked Questions (FAQs)